December 20, 2021

 After skin & lung cancer, colon cancer is the third most common cancer reported in men and women in the United States.
 In 2021, 104,270 new instances of colorectal cancer and 45,230 reported cases of rectal cancer were confirmed in the US, according to the American Cancer Society.

-Overall, 1 in 23 men (4.3 per cent) have a lifetime risk of colorectal cancer, while women have about 1 in 25 (4.0 per cent) lifetime risk.
-To learn more and comprehend the risks associated with this cancer, it is necessary to be informed about colon cancer and its causes.
+Overall, 1 in 23 men (4.3 percent) have a lifetime risk of colorectal cancer, while women have about 1 in 25 (4.0 percent) lifetime risk.
+To learn more and comprehend the risks associated with this disease, it is necessary to be informed about colon cancer and its causes.

-Colon cancer is a form of cancer that originates in the large intestine and spreads throughout the body.
-The colon is the last part of the gut or digestive system.
+Colon cancer originates in the large intestine and spreads throughout the body if not treated on time.
 Colon polyps, which are a tiny collection of cells that grow on the inside of the colon, are often the first signs of colon cancer.
 Some of those polyps can be benign, while others can turn into colon cancer with the passage of time.

 When a person is diagnosed with this cancer, specialists will try to determine how far it has spread.
 This is referred to as staging.

-A cancer's stage refers to how much cancer has developed in the body.
-It aids in determining the severity of the cancer and what treatment options are suitable for the condition.
+Staging reflects how much cancer has developed in the body.
+It aids in determining the severity of the disease and what treatment options are suitable for the condition.
 Survival rates are also figured out once the stage of cancer is confirmed.

 Read more: Everything you need to know about signs of colon cancer